Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/11/create-and-hydrate-a-typescript-class-from-json.md

     - Programming
 tags:
     - TypeScript
+description: Provides a TypeScript function to hydrate a class instance from JSON data, with optional strict mode for property validation.
 ---

 It is pretty common to want to hydrate a class from a JSON value obtained in a service.
 If you just parse the JSON you get the properties, but not the behaviours that you expect.
 As this is a reasonably common problem to solve, it is worthing doing it just once.